ShaymaRebhi/ShaymaRebhi/README.md

 ![Daughter,Software engineer to be ,Full Stack Developer ,and Gamer (Occasionally) 🤣](https://i.postimg.cc/LsfSXpFd/ezgif-com-gif-maker.gif)

  I'm a 24 years old Computer Science engineer student at (ESPRIT) in Tunisia.
-I am completely passionate about frontend/backend development, MERN-stack and also very interested in data analysis
+I am completely passionate about frontend/backend development, MERN-stack and also very interested in DevOps

 ## 🚀 Languages and Tools:
 <p align="center">